-Security and Compliance Veritas Resiliency Platform provides enhanced data encryption for data-in-flight.
-Predictability Customers can predictably meet critical business Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs).
+Security and Compliance Veritas Resiliency Platform provides enhanced data

+Predictability Customers can predictably meet critical business Recovery

+Time Objectives (RTOs) and Recovery Point Objectives

+(RPOs).

 Compliance Customers can prove compliance to internal and external business continuity mandates with audit reporting and non-disruptive, real-time disaster recovery testing.

 Automation Customers get complete automation for all resiliency operations including recovery run books, and start and stop recovery orchestration for multi-tier applications.
 This reduces risk of downtime from human error.

 Flexibility Customers get the flexibility to keep their existing infrastructures and can innovate on their terms, with the flexibility that Resiliency Platform provides, to enable workload migration across sites and even to the cloud.

-See "About Resiliency Platform features and components" on page 6.

-About Resiliency Platform features and components